D-an-W/arcade1up/Raspberry Pi/README.md

 Here I provide a Python script to use the Power button of the Arcade 1Up with a Raspberry Pi 5 assuming you have done similar mods to ETA Prime like so... https://www.youtube.com/watch?v=09DQCOr6zQM

-This script runs in the background monitoring the toggle switch & then take appropriate action accordingly.
+This script runs in the background monitoring the toggle switch & then takes appropriate action accordingly.

 ### Power switch
 Connect the black wire to Pin 5 (GPIO3) & the red wire to Pin 6 (Ground) of the GPIO header.